duchene/phylomad/README.md

 ![exampleHist](codeFolder/www/exampleHist.png)

-Next is a file with an interpretation of the test for the chi-squared test for non-stationarity.
-This test has been explored in detail in a previous study.
+Next is a file with an interpretation of the test for five test statistics that are known to be sensitive to multiple sources of wrong inferences of tree topology and branch lengths.
+These recommendations come from a detailed previous simulations study.
 According to the thresholds investigated in that study, the test allows for interpretation of the results.

 ![chisqResults](codeFolder/www/chisqResult.png)

-In this example the test tells us that the amount of compositional heterogeneity is unlikely to be of concern.
+In this example, the chi-squared statistic test tells us that the amount of compositional heterogeneity is unlikely to be of concern.

 The last file is a table that shows three values (rows) for each test statistic selected (columns).
 These three values include:

 - The tail area probability, which is the proportion of values calculated for simulations that are lower than the value calculated for the empirical data set;